algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

   }
 ```

-Then we create a new file, this file contains the binary equivalent of the program.
+Then, we create a new file.
+This file contains the binary equivalent of the program.
 Additionally, the binary generated by the compiler is writing the binary in little endian[^13].

 Finally, our program parses a final time the binary file to execute it and output the result into a console.
 The result is what is inside the registers.

 ### 5.5 Error handling

-In case of encountering any type of error, the program will store a structure containing the number of the line, the line itself, and the error type.
+In case of encountering any kind of error, the program will store a structure containing the number of the line, the line itself, and the error type.

-Each error is stored in a single list which if is not empty will display the error on the console after the end of the parsing.
+Each error is stored in a single list, if it is not empty, will display the error on the console after the end of the parsing.

 ```c
 typedef struct {